Local web work, local stakes.

 Most tech people work with clients they've never met, for businesses they've never set foot in.
 That's not how I work.

-After a decade running businesses here, I know what works in New Haven County—and what falls flat.
+After a decade running businesses here, I know what works in New Haven County — and what falls flat.
 You know your business best.
-I just know what broke mine, and what'll break yours if I don't fix it.
+I know what broke mine, and what'll break yours if I don't fix it.

-I can meet you at Starbucks on Washington Ave, your office, or just jump on a Google Meet.
+I can meet you at Starbucks on Washington Ave, your office, or jump on a Google Meet.
 Whatever works for you.
-Because fixing things starts with actually seeing what's broken.
+Fixing things starts with actually seeing what's broken.

 New Haven